The Product of Time: Looking Into Luxury Watchmakers

 MOF Team

-As our most finite resource, in many ways, time is the ultimate luxury good.
 To American philosopher and technology historian, Lewis Mumford, the clock is the crux of capitalism.
-In his 1934 book Technics and Civilization, the clock is cast as the catalyst of "technically civilised life" – “a piece of power machinery whose ‘product’ is seconds and minutes.”
+In his 1934 book *Technics and Civilization,* the clock is cast as the catalyst of "technically civilised life" – “a piece of power machinery whose ‘product’ is seconds and minutes.”
 The mechanical representation of time made it fungible, and thus transferable.
-And ever since, the vehicles we trade this good within have become increasingly impressive; things to own, to showcase even — creating a sector with many moving parts.
+And ever since, the vehicles we trade this good within have become increasingly impressive; things to own, to showcase, to symbolise.

-The luxury watch sector is another that's ticking along amid the shifting priorities of affluent consumers, but with a twist.
-Traditional high-end brands still dominate, their heritage and craftsmanship keeping them firmly on the wrists of collectors and aficionados.
-However, the market's rhythm is changing, driven by younger buyers who crave exclusivity and sustainability in equal measure.
+Ticking along amid the shifting priorities of affluent consumers, the watch sector often throws up a twist.
+Though traditional high-end brands still dominate – their heritage and craftsmanship keeping them firmly on the wrists of collectors and aficionados – the market's rhythm is changing, driven by younger buyers who crave exclusivity and sustainability in equal measure.
 Vintage models are having a renaissance (see Casio's re-released digital watches to mark the brand's 50 year anniversary), appealing to those who value rarity over flash.
 Skelotonised watches are seeing a resounding comeback, while many makers turn to brutalism in order to break the conservative mould.

 In step, the rise of certified pre-owned platforms is reshaping how luxury timepieces are bought and sold.
 As the secondary market grows, so does the demand for transparency and authenticity.
 The result?
 A sector that’s both respecting its past and embracing new avenues, trying to ensure luxury watches remain a timeless investment.